SvenAvm/XML_Generator/README.md

-The script (**xml_generator.py**) will create a logs.xml file with randomly generated transaction logs. values_generator.py generates the values to be used in the xml log. splunk_script_py does the same job as XML_Generator, but does it without the need for values_generator, at the expense of code readability
+The script (**xml_generator.py**) will create a logs.xml file with randomly generated transaction logs.

+values_generator.py generates the values to be used in the xml log.

+splunk_script.py does the same job as XML_Generator.py, but does it without the need for values_generator, at the expense of code readability

 # Template: